96boards/website/help/YYYY-MM-DD-new-template.md

 # Tags related this post.
 For use in tag filters that will be used in future updates.
 tags: 64-Bit, 96Boards, OpenHours
+# A list of featured products referenced via the permalink slug of a product i.e /product/dragonboard410c/ would be dragonboard410c and /product/hikey960/ would be hikey960.
+featured-products: dragonboard410c, hikey960
 ---
 # **Opening Title**